 1020.03(1) Illumination

-The retroreflectivity of currently approved sign sheeting removes the need to provide illumination for most sign installations.
+The retroreflectivity of currently approved sign sheeting removes the need to provide illumination for sign installations.

-The sign lights for existing illuminated overhead and ground-mounted signs can only be de-energized and removed if the retroreflective sheeting is adequate for nighttime legibility, or replace the existing sign with a new sign (see Exhibit 1020-1 for sheeting requirements).
-A nighttime assessment of all nonilluminated overhead signs within the project limits is required.
-Replace all signs that have inadequate retroreflectivity (contact the region Traffic Office).
-In situations where a nonhighway light source interferes with a sign’s legibility, consider relocating the sign or providing sign lights.
+Sign lights for existing illuminated overhead and ground-mounted signs can be de-energized and removed when the retroreflective sheeting is adequate for nighttime legibility, or the existing sign is replaced with a new sign (see Exhibit 1020-1 for sheeting requirements).
+A nighttime assessment of all nonilluminated overhead signs within the project limits is required (contact the Region Traffic Office).
+Replace all signs that have inadequate retroreflectivity).
+In situations where a nonhighway light source interferes with a sign’s legibility, consider relocating the sign.

-Flashing beacon signs are used to alert motorists of unusual or unexpected driving conditions ahead.
-Sign lights are unnecessary on flashing beacon signs when appropriate sign sheeting, full circle or tunnel signal head visors, and automatic dimmer devices are used.
+Where a new overhead sign is being installed adjacent to an existing sign with sign lights, all other signs on the structure shall be replaced unless they meet current sheeting requirements (see Exhibit 1020-1).
+The existing sign lights shall then be de-energized by maintenance.
+On projects where there is additional electrical work, de-energized sign lights shall be removed.

+Where overhead sign visibility is less than 800 feet due to intervening sight obstructions such as highway structures or roadside features, roadside illumination may be considered to supplement reduced retroreflectivity from headlights.
+Overhead signs located within an area of continuous highway illumination are considered sufficiently illuminated.
+Overhead sign lights shall not be used.

 Exhibit 1020-1 Reflective Sheeting Requirements for Overhead Signs